When you buy via links on this page, I may earn an affiliate commission. Learn more.

 The key to moisturizing dry skin isn’t expensive spa treatments, but mostly just taking care of your skin on a daily basis.
-Here’s some basic tips for moisturizing your dry skin.
+To start, here are three tips on how to moisturize dry skin:

-1. Wash.
 One of the biggest culprits of dry skin are soaps that dry out your skin.
-Look for moisturizer based soaps made out of the “butters”
+Look for moisturizer based soaps made out of the “butters.”

 The removal of dry dead skin cells is important because it allows newer, healthier skin to thrive.
 For daily exfoliation, purchase a plastic mesh body sponge (you find them at most drugstores for well under $5).
 You should exfoliate your skin using a gentle body exfoliation cream, like The Body Shop’s Cocoa Butter Body Scrub 2 to 3 times per week.

 Now that you removed the bad stuff and exposed the good, you need to protect your skin with a thick, non-pore clogging moisturizer.
 Some people swear by petroleum jelly brands like Vaseline (which we cover below and can clog pores), however brands like Neutrogena and The Body Shop’s line of lightweight butters (I really like the Mango Body Butter) are excellent choices that are also budget friendly moisturizers.
 On a bit more expensive side, try brands like LUSH and Crab Tree & Evelyn (C&E’s new citrus line of products are amazing).

 Also using sunscreen, even in the winter, is a major component of protecting your skin.
 Constant sun damage, leads to a break down in skin cells, which among other things, can dry out your skin.